Vyral/justin-udy-recruiting/_posts/2022-10-20-connecting-with-clients-is-everything.md

 {% include pullquote.html %}

 It’s a good idea to call your clients regularly; I recommend at least once a quarter.
 However, it’s not the same as seeing someone face to face.
-Typically, **you need to be in front of people at least 24 times within a calendar year** to keep them warmand help them remember that you are a professional real estate agent.&nbsp;
+Typically, **you need to be in front of people at least 24 times within a calendar year** to keep them warm and help them remember that you are a professional real estate agent.&nbsp;

 With events, we always incorporate our core values.
 For example, we're going to sponsor a charity for this one.
 In other years we've done a variety of things, but it needs to be true to you.
 Also, **make sure your event is relevant to your clientele.** Aim the theme toward their genders, ages, and interests.
 Our job is to make these small deposits over time so that we are a trusted source they know.